 However, our school now has a growing selection of free used, second-hand outdoor clothing available in our Chique Boutique for you to choose from, so you might want to wait until you have had a look at these before you buy anything.

-The College will provide you with bed linens, blankets and towels.
+The College will provide you with bedding and towels.